 Note that the blood coagulation reactions also tend to accentuate platelet activation, for example, by releasing thrombin.
 Thus, both systems tend to be mutually reinforcing.

-(The following assumes you have read the pertinent part of the disorders section of the handout.)
+(The following assumes you have read the pertinent part of the disorders section of the lecture handout.)